-The biggest indication he was out of ideas: The black jokes spiraled out of control.
+The biggest indication of this: The black jokes spiraled out of control.

-Fortunately, or unfortunately, depending on how you look at it, people often learn to be less bigoted the more time they spend with and gain an understanding of “the other.”
+And usually, through character development, people in television programs become less bigoted over time.
+They often learn to be less racist the more time they spend with and gain an understanding of “the other.”
 That is not to say that if you have a black friend you’re more likely to understand institutional racism (ahem Donald Trump still doesn’t) but you at least learn not to let ignorant blatant shit come out of your mouth during the day-to-day.

 Or, at least, you would think so.